 Prereq: senior standing and enrollment in the math honors program.

-If you are interested in participating actively in research activities, please talk to the Professor running a current program or consult with the Honors adviser (Prof. Brian Street in the academic year 2014/15).
+If you are interested in participating actively in research activities, please talk to the Professor running a current program or consult with the Honors advisor (Prof. Brian Street in the academic year 2014/15).

 Check out the list of Scholarships offered by the University of Wisconsin-Madison for undergraduate math majors.